zhangxuanxin2/polaris-react/src/components/ShareSheet/README.md

 ### Default share sheet

-Use for regular share action.
-Specify the context to get relevant apps and actions (depending on context (image, text, mixed media) you'll get different actions).
+Use for sharing many types of content.
+For example images, text, links, phone numbers, emails, and mixed media.
+The share sheet will show different relevant apps depending on the content.

 <!-- content-for: android -->